hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/4-building-the-where-clause.md

 }
 ```

-We're skipping a lot here, but we'll handle the simplest cases.
+We're skipping a lot here, but let's just handle the simplest cases.

 In the `visit_comparison_target` function, we only handle the `column` case where the `path` is empty.
 The other cases
-will be added when we support the `relationships` capability.
+will be added later when we support the `relationships` capability.

 In the `visit_comparison_value` function, we only handle the `scalar` case, in which we push the value onto our
 parameter list.
 Again, the other cases correspond to capabilities we haven't implemented yet.

 The other two expression types are unsupported for now, so we'll throw an error here.
-We can come back to these later.
+We can also come back to these
+later.

 ```typescript
 // ...